frenio/frenio/README.md

-### Chemist - excited to learn about ML and NNs and to contribute to Open Source projects
+### Chemist - excited to learn about ML and DL and to contribute to Open Source projects

 - just getting started on Github